 Areas of interest include machine learning for medical applications, safe and interpretable deep learning and applications of AI.

-During and inbetween my studies I worked at the Computational Imaging and Bioinformatics Lab (CIBL) at Harvard Medical School and Dana-Farber Cancer Institute under Prof. Aerts (2019), at the Image-Based Biomedical Modeling (IBBM) group under Prof. Menze at TUM (2017-2018) and the Computational Imaging (CompImg) group at the Neuroradiology Department at the Rechts der Isar Clinic/TUM in Munich under Dr. Wiestler (2019-2020).
+Next to my studies, I also worked at Capmo, a Munich-based startup digitalising the construction industry.
+My initial focus was on data science and automation but transitioned more into a fullstack software development role to further extend the platform (June 2020 - August 2021).
+Previously, I worked at the Computational Imaging and Bioinformatics Lab (CIBL) at Harvard Medical School and Dana-Farber Cancer Institute under Prof. Aerts (2019), at the Image-Based Biomedical Modeling (IBBM) group under Prof. Menze at TUM (2017-2018) and the Computational Imaging (CompImg) group at the Neuroradiology Department at the Rechts der Isar Clinic/TUM in Munich under Dr. Wiestler (2019-2020).

 I am also passionate about teaching and have been a TA for Engineering Informatics I, an undergraduate introductory programming course in C, for four years in a row as well as a TA for the courses Heat Transfer and Fluid and Structural Mechanics during my undergraduate studies.